-Exelon has contracted with the Department of Energy (DOE) for disposal of high level radioactive waste (spent fuel), and despite a court order reaffirming DOE's obligation, the DOE has not forecasted the start of operations of spent fuel repository.
+Exelon has contracted with the Department of Energy (DOE) for disposal of high-level radioactive waste (spent fuel), and despite a court order reaffirming DOE's obligation, the DOE has not forecasted the start of operations of spent fuel repository.
 NMP reached capacity on total spent fuel storage it could currently hold in May of 2012.
 For this reason, Exelon built a new dry fuel storage facility to accommodate spent fuel for both NMP1 and NMP2.
-The authority's net capital investment, excluding nuclear fuel, for NMP2 during the study period was \$558 million in 2016 and \$545 million in 2017.
+The authority's net capital investment, excluding nuclear fuel, for NMP2 during the study period was \$540 million in 2018 and \$537 million in 2019.
+Major projects completed during the 2018 refueling outage included: